StarRocks/starrocks/docs/en/loading/StreamLoad.md

 Each of these options has its own advantages:

 - Stream Load supports CSV and JSON file formats.
 This method is recommended if you want to load data from a small number of files whose individual sizes do not exceed 10 GB.
 - Broker Load supports Parquet, ORC, and CSV file formats.
-This method is recommended if you want to load data from a large number of files whose individual sizes exceed 10 GB, or if the files are stored in your network attached storage (NAS) device. **This feature is supported from v2.5 onwards.
+This method is recommended if you want to load data from a large number of files whose individual sizes exceed 10 GB, or if the files are stored in a network attached storage (NAS) device. **This feature is supported from v2.5 onwards.
 Note that if you choose this method, you must [deploy a broker](../deployment/deploy_broker.md) on the machine on which your data files are located.**

 For CSV data, take note of the following points: